PG&E Public Safety Power Shutoff

 PG&E is expanding and enhancing their programs to reduce wildfire risk by adopting a “Public Safety Power Shutoff” program.
 Beginning in 2019, electric lines that pass through certain high fire-threat areas in Marin and California may be shut down during extreme fire-weather event to prevent ignition of new fires.

-FIRESafe MARIN strongly recommends that all Marin residents prepare for power outages before and during wildfires.
-We recommend the purchase and installation, at a minimum, of:
+Fire Safe Marin strongly recommends that all Marin residents prepare for power outages before and during wildfires and other emergencies.
+We recommend these purchases at a minimum:

 - Permanently (professionally) installed home generators

-FIRESafe MARIN recommends that all Marin residents purchase and learn how to use a battery powered AM/FM/NOAA Weather radio.
+All Marin residents should purchase and learn how to use a battery powered AM/FM/NOAA Weather radio.
 Some models can be charged via built-in solar panels or hand cranks for continued operations during long power outages.
 Models from Midland and Eton are highly recommended.

 NOAA Weather Radio is an automated 24-hour network of VHF FM weather radio stations in the United States that broadcast weather information directly from a nearby National Weather Service office.
 Marin authorities may send out evacuation messages via weather radios.
 The National Weather Service sends out Red Flag Warnings and other extreme weather warnings by NOAA Weather Radio.
 Some models have the ability to sound an alert and flashlights when a warning is transmitted.

 Monitor local radio stations like KCBS, KGO, KQED, and KWMR for fire and emergency information, especially when other communication sources are unavailable due to power outages or infrastructure damage.